shailen2501/distributed-kv/README.md

 Repo Structure
 ## 1-basekv
-this is a basic implementation with a single node that provides in memory storage, exposes 4 endpoints for CRUD.
+this is a basic implementation with a single node that provides in memory storage, exposes 4 endpoints for CRUD and sets the stage for the journey.

 Run app:

 (venv) cd <base_path>\distributed-kv\1-basekv > uvicorn main:app --reload

-This should start a webserver on port 8000, Luanch browser at http://127.0.0.1:8000
+This should start a webserver on port 8000

-Go to http://127.0.0.1:8000 and explore the endpoints and expirment with few key and values
+Go to http://127.0.0.1:8000 and explore the endpoints and play with few key and values

 ## 2-datapartion
 the folder implement data partitioning into multiple logical store on the same machine.
 In later chapters, I'll create a vesrion where stores reside on seperate machines (possibly simulate it with docker)

+Key Concepts
-Consistent hashing technique is used to distribute keys across nodes without rehashing everything when nodes are added or removed as opposed to normal hashing.
+Consistent hashing: technique used to distribute keys across nodes without rehashing everything when nodes are added or removed as opposed to normal hashing.

+## 3-replication
+the chapter builds from previous learning.
+It added key replication and Quorom based Writes and Reads.
+Key Concepts

+Replication
+Each key is stored on multiple nodes (goverened by Replication factor) which ensures
+•	High availability: If one node fails, others can still serve the data.
+•	Durability: Data isn’t lost if a node crashes.

+Quorum-Based Reads/Writes
+Instead of reading/writing from all replicas which can slow down responses:
+•	Write quorum (W): Minimum number of nodes that must acknowledge a write.
+•	Read quorum (R): Minimum number of nodes that must respond to a read.
+•	Ensures consistency with W + R > Rf (replication factor).